hmahida/nodejs-builder-pattern/README.md

 # nodejs-builder-pattern
 Sample code to show How/When to apply builder pattern using JS

-The intenet of Builder pattern is to
+The intent of Builder pattern is to
 # “Separate the construction of a complex object from its representation so that the same construction process can create different representations.”

 Two important points here;